The Garden Grazer

 Vegan Refried Bean Enchiladas

 These satisfying vegan enchiladas are made with a combination of refried beans and black beans.
-They are so quick and easy to assemble, and then just add your favorite toppings!
-(Vegan with gluten-free option.)
+They're so quick and easy to assemble.
+Then just add your favorite toppings!
+(Vegan, gluten-free option.)

 Pan of vegan bean enchiladas topped with avocado, cilantro, tomato